 When copper pipe corrosion occurs it can catch you by surprise, since many people believe copper pipe doesn’t corrode.
 However, copper is not corrosion-proof; it is just less likely to corrode than iron-based pipes such as galvanized pipe.
 One of the main reasons copper is such a popular plumbing material is because copper pipe corrosion only occurs under a few unique circumstances.

-Probably the main reason copper is a preferred material for potable water systems if that is poses no health risks, unlike lead water lines.
+Probably the main reason copper is a preferred material for potable water systems is that it poses no health risks, unlike lead water lines.
+Additionally, because it is a non-ferrous metal, copper pipe corrosion does not typically occur.

-Copper pipe corrosion from chemistry of the water supply
+Copper pipe corrosion from the chemistry of the water supply

 What is considered “aggressive water” that would cause copper pipe corrosion?